abdiesu04/voicelink/replit.md

-# VoiceLink - Real-Time Voice Translation App
+# Voztra - Real-Time Voice Translation App

 ## Overview
-VoiceLink is a real-time voice translation application designed to break language barriers.
+Voztra is a real-time voice translation application designed to erase every language barrier.
 It enables two users to engage in conversations in different languages with instant, high-quality translation using Azure Speech and Translation services.
+Voztra instantly translates your voice into another language — same tone, same emotion, same gender — so you sound like a native speaker across 97+ languages.
 The application leverages WebSocket connections for low-latency communication, providing a natural and seamless cross-lingual interaction experience.
-The project aims to deliver a robust MVP with real-time interim transcription and gender-specific voice selection.

 ## User Preferences
 I prefer clear and concise explanations.
 I want an iterative development approach, where I can review changes frequently.
 Please ask for my approval before implementing any major architectural changes or adding new external dependencies.
 When making code changes, ensure they align with the existing code style and design patterns.